Zete0/Guides/December Mentorship Drive Application.md

 Mentors have a special green discord color and symbol *(so be on the lookout for those members if you need assistance)*

 ## How Do I Become a Mentor?
-- Right now, we are actively looking for more people for the mentorship program
+- For a limited time, we are actively looking for more people for the mentorship program
 - To apply, please review [replay link] this replay and submit it to [submission location] by [end date]
 - **Prospective Mentors __must__ also fill these requirements:**

-  **1)** Be a Member of the BAR Community for 6+ Months
+  **1)** Be a Member of the BAR Community for 4+ Months

-  **2)** Be on good terms with the moderation team (no history of any behavior that could be deemed toxic, no history of harassing community members, no non-appealable moderation action, and not currently debridged)
+  **2)** Be on good terms with the moderation team (no history of any behavior that could be deemed toxic, no history of harassing community members, no non-appealable moderation action, and BAR / discord must be bridged)

   **3)** Show that you are interested in helping others learn by answering questions within #main and #academy-chat and/or helping with replay reviews